Luming-L/Project/eddie.md

 > cwd: run our script in its current working directory
 > -N hello: give the job a name to identify it
 > -l h_rt: Specify the amount of time the job will require (approx).
-> -l h_vmem: Specify the amount of memory needed: asking for 1GB RAM (default)
+> -l h_vmem: Specify the amount of memory needed: asking for 1GB RAM (default).
+If your program definitely needs more, split it into smaller files or request more memory
+> -o hello.o/-e hello.e: define where you want the outputs and errors to be sent

 #Initialise the environment modules
 . /etc/profile.d/modules.sh